 If you live in a dangerously cold climate such as Northern Canada or Alaska then you may need a little extra help to keep your chickens safe.

-This solar power chicken coop heater is not one I have tried myself, but the reviews say it does work and may be something you want to look into further.
+This wall-mounted chicken coop heater is not one I have tried myself, but the reviews say it does work and may be something you want to look into further.

 These heaters are not meant to heat the entire coop but instead offer a warm spot in the coop for your chickens to enjoy.